Call for Papers for NEW LUX ORDER (formerly DIVERSITY IS THE NEW LUXURY), a collection of essays from dynamic entrepreneurs of diverse backgrounds.

 Joy Donnell is a brand builder, sustainable luxury advocate, activist and entrepreneur driven by purpose.
 Her vision is to create media that inspires and nourishes creativity.
 Donnell also scours the globe for unique, handcrafted couture pieces from emerging designers of diverse backgrounds to help democratize the luxury markets.

 Her PR expertise touches all of her work as she brings that insight to content strategy, content creation and luxury fashion and luxury lifestyle branding.
 When she isn’t behind the camera creating fashion editorials and fashion films as a producer or director, she steps in front of the camera as a model and sustainable luxury advocate.
-Donnell is currently COO for Parajin Media Corp and Editor-in-Chief of its flagship fashion lifestyle publication, Vanichi Magazine.
-She also serves as an Advisor for The Geekie Awards, Creative Visions Foundation and Charles and Company luxury tea.
+Donnell is co-founder for Parajin Media Corp and former Editor of its flagship fashion lifestyle publication, Vanichi Magazine.

 As an international speaker, Donnell loves to share her knowledge about branding, multiplatform content and public image.
 Alongside Nzinga Blake, Joy Donnell recently guest lectured at UCLA’s School of Film, Television and Digital Media on that very subject matter.
 Her ebook, Pitch Perfect, is a quick guide on establishing brand and PR best practices for the motivated entrepreneur.
 The book has sold widely around the world.